codeballet/cs50ai-questions/README.md

 ## How to run the AI

 In order to run the AI, make sure you have a corpus of text documents available.
-For testing purposes, there are two corpora included in the repository: `corpus`, which contains a collection of text files on artificial intelligence gathered from wikipedia; and `my_corpus`, which contains two very short nonsense text files, used in the early stages of the development of the AI.
+For testing purposes, there are two corpora included in the repository: `corpus_ai`, which contains a collection of text files on artificial intelligence gathered from wikipedia; and `corpus_dev`, which contains two very short nonsense text files, used in the early stages of the development of the AI.

 Install the required libraries with the command: